Yes, We have Black Widows in the Bay Area

 A friend had talked about seeing black widow spiders in her garden, and I just thought to myself, “she’s mistaken.”

 I mean, I’ve lived in the SF Bay Area for more than a dozen years and never heard of anyone seeing one, let alone having any kind of “encounter” with one.
-I garden: I spend time in the dark and dirty places spiders love.
+I garden, so I spend time in the dark and dirty places spiders love.

 I’ve even found brownish/blackish spiders in my house with that suspiciously round boo-tay and checked them for any hourglass tattoos on their bellies, but they were always other kinds of spider.
 Never a black widow.
 Never.